imker25/samba_exporter/docs/DeveloperDocs/Compile.md

 ## Manual installation

-For manual install on the `target` machine do the following copy:
+For manual install on the `target` machine do the following copy after you build the project as shown above:

 ```sh
 scp ./tmp/samba-exporter_<version>/* root@<target>:/